ClimateMisinformation/infrastructure/README.md

+# Archived June 2022
+We will focus on building bots to detect greenwashing.

 # Infrastructure
 The repository  contains the configuration and code used by our infrastructure.
 It support the technical work needed to deliver the climate change battle cards.